 Best Miso Paste For This Recipe

-You can technically use any of these three types of miso paste to make this miso soup but I recommend using white miso paste because that’s the one my mother uses.
-Awase miso paste is the second best option but one I prefer using for dishes like regular miso ramen or spicy miso ramen, nasu dengaku, or to make a simple miso dressing.
+You can technically use all three types of miso paste – red, awase, and white – to make this miso soup, but I recommend using white miso paste because of its light and delicate taste.
+Awase miso paste is the second best option but is saltier and more aggressive overall.

 white miso paste